 Stripe IPO

-Hailed as the most valuable US technology start-up, payment processing firm Stripe is planning to debut on the stock market as a public company in the second half of 2021.
-Read on to discover the details of Stripe’s initial public offering and how to get involved with the process.
+Hailed as one of the most valuable technology start-ups in the US, payment processing firm Stripe may be planning to debut on the stock market as a public company.
+Read on to discover what is known about Stripe’s prospects for an initial public offering and how to get involved with the process.

 UK flag logo